met4citizen/Hypergraph/README.md

 According to the Wolfram model, applying all the overlapping matches simultaneously gives rise to quantum mechanics.
-This means that this simulator shows only one possible classical evolution of the hypergraph.
+This means that this simulator shows only one possible classical evolution of the hypergraph i.e. one branch of all the possible histories.

 ## Simulation